John Mitchel

+In his last year, 1875, and while still resident in the United States, Mitchel was elected twice to the British Parliament from Tipperary on a platform of Irish Home Rule, tenant rights and free education.
+Exposing, as he saw it, the "fraudulent" nature of Irish representation at Westminster, on both occasions the results were set aside on the grounds of his previous felony.

 Early life

 John Mitchel was born at Camnish near Dungiven in County Londonderry, in the province of Ulster.
 His father, Rev. John Mitchel, was a Non-subscribing Presbyterian minister of Unitarian sympathies, and his mother was Mary (née Haslett) from Maghera.
 From 1823 until his death in 1840, John Sr. was minister in Newry, County Down.
 In Newry, Mitchel attended a school kept by a Dr Henderson whose encouragement and support laid the foundation for classical scholarship that at age 15 gained him entry to Trinity College, Dublin.
 After taking his degree at age 19 he worked briefly as a bank clerk in Derry, before entering legal practice in the office of a Newry solicitor, a friend of his father.

-In the spring of 1836 Mitchel met Jane "Jenny" Verner, the only daughter of Captain James Verner.
-Despite family opposition, and after two elopements, they became engaged in the autumn and were married in February 1837.
+In early 1836 Mitchel met Jane "Jenny" Verner, the only daughter of Captain James Verner.
+Despite family opposition, they became engaged later in the year and were married in February 1837.

 The couple's first child, John, was born in January the following year.
 Their second, James, (who was to be the father of the New York Mayor John Purroy Mitchel) was born in February 1840.
 Two further children were born, Henrietta in October 1842, and William in May 1844, in Banbridge, County Down, where as a qualified attorney Mitchel opened a new office for the Newry legal practice.